 At Limpsfield Grange we believe that “together we make a difference.”

-Since October 2015 we have been commissioned to provide secondary autism outreach in east Surrey.
+We are commissioned to provide secondary autism outreach in east Surrey.
 For more details see the Outreach section of our website.

 We are always pleased to hear from people who are interested in our work, and encourage people to contact us if they would like to find out more.

 We look forward to hearing from you.